andreasdominik/HermesMQTT.jl/README.md

 - SusiLights: control lights (shelly-devices and gpio)
 - SusiDateTime: tell the current date or time
 - SusiWeekly: program a weekly schedule with profiles
+- SusiRoller: control roller shutters
+- SusiWater: control pumos and valves for irrigation, depending on weather data
 - SusiScheduler: organise a database of scheduled events (this skill is always installed with the framework)